These are the main categories of coffee grinders you’ll find on the market in 2024:

 If you’re looking for something beginner-friendly that would get the most bang for your buck, I recommend giving manual grinders a try.

-Should I Grind My Coffee Beans All at Once?
+Should You Grind Lots of Coffee Beans All at Once?

 When coffee beans are still whole, their outer husks serve as shields to protect the coffee bean from oxidation.
 However, once you grind them into evenly ground coffee, you only have about 15 minutes to enjoy their peak freshness before oxygen starts to break them down.